firaskhalayleh-it/twinty-days-of-js/javascript-hard-parts-v2/day_three.md

 This diagram illustrates the flow of execution in the code example.
 The `setTimeout` function is called, which sets up a timer in the web browser.
 Meanwhile, the JavaScript code continues executing and logs "Me first" to the console.
 After the specified delay, the timer in the web browser triggers the execution of the `printHello` function, which logs "Hello" to the console.

-Web browsers provide several features that enhance the capabilities of JavaScript within the browser environment: